GoogleCloudPlatform/healthcare/deploy/README.md

 Alternatively, use `--output_path` to specify a local directory or a different Cloud Storage bucket to write the rules to.

+NOTE: this is currently not supported for Terraform configs.

 ## Resources

 Resources can be added in the config in a uniform way, but may use different